spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/styling/typography.md

 ### `em` for line height

 The `em` unit, short for _element em_, is relative to the font size of the current element.
-When line height is defined using `em`, to determine the final line height, the value is multiplied by the font size.
+When line height is defined using `em`, the value is multiplied by the font size to determine the final line height.

 For example, if the line height token of an `h3` is set to `1.5em`, and the font size is `18px`, the calculated line height for the `h3` becomes `27px`: `1.5 * 18`.
-The font size can be driven by a `rem` unit, the browser calculates the rem value of the font size before calculating the line height.
+The font size can be driven by a `rem` unit, and the browser calculates the rem value of the font size before calculating the line height.

 Using `em` for line height offers the following advantages: